ehraiford/GameBoyEmu/README.md

 #GameBoyEmu

-The plan is for this to eventually be a cycle accurate emulator of Nintendo's GameBoy.
+The plan is for this to eventually be an accurate emulator of Nintendo's GameBoy.

 The goal for this emulator was to help me get better at C++ as my emulation experience has primarily been in Rust.